 Feedback and complaints

-We are always happy to receive your feedback and suggestions and will provide you a variety of means by which you can forward these to us.
+We are always happy to receive your feedback and suggestions.
+There are plenty of ways you can get these to us.

 What to do if you have feedback

 It is always better if you can let us know straight away if you have feedback that requires our attention.
-Most can be sorted out quickly and our staff will welcome the opportunity to do this.
+It's likely we can get it sorted quickly and we welcome the opportunity to do so.

 All feedback and complaints relating to the People's Postcode Lottery should be sent to:

 Or via email at firstname.lastname@example.org